-Richard Pascale MBA (1938) is a leading business consultant worldwide, author and a respected lecturer / professor.
+Richard Pascale (1938) is a leading business consultant worldwide, author and a respected lecturer / professor.
 Richard Pascale owes his fame to his contribution to the 7S framework when he was working at McKinsey & Company management consultancy.

 Biography Richard Pascale

 Before his career in management consultancy, Richard Pascale studied at Harvard Business School.
 Here he obtained both his MBA and his doctorate (Ph.D.).

 While doing his doctoral research, Richard Pascale worked for McKinsey & Company.
 Together with Tom Peters, Robert Waterman and Julien Philips, Pascale developed the 7S framework by carrying out empirical research among CEO s and top-level managers at organizations such as AT&T, General Electric, The New York Times, Marriot, British Petroleum, Ciba Geigy, Intel and Morgan Guaranty Bank.